stepanataccolade/docsv2/sources/ci_configure.md

 > security reasons.

-## Command collections
+## Specifying command collections
- `shippable.yml` supports collections under each tag.
-This is nothing more than YML functionality and we will run it one command at a time.
+We support collections in every section of the yml and will run it one command at a time.

 ```
 # collection scripts